-A serial modem cable and a regulated 5-volt 500mA power source are to be supplied by the user.
+A serial modem cable with a male DB9 connector and a regulated 5-volt 500mA power source are to be supplied by the user.

 2 SOFTWARE SETUP

 2.1 System Requirements

 Reads51 Version 4.x is designed to work with an IBM PC or compatible, Pentium 120MHz or better, running Windows 95, 98, or Windows NT.
 The newest version of the software is always available to download off our web site, www.rigelcorp.com.
 We encourage you to check our web site often to keep up-to-date.